mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 After running the `ad7124_simple_capture script <https://github.com/mthoren-adi/precision_adc_toolbox/blob/master/ad7124_simple_capture.py>`__,
-you should see an output plot similar to Figure 13.
+you should see an output plot similar to Figure :ref:`warmup`.

 .. figure:: ad7124_warmup.png

-   **Figure 13.
-Initial Warmup**
+   Initial Warmup
+   :label:`warmup`

 If you run the
 `script <https://github.com/mthoren-adi/precision_adc_toolbox/blob/master/ad7124_simple_capture.py>`__
 a couple of times right after turning on the power, you may see some drift or “wandering”.
 This can be due to a number of factors - the internal reference warming up, the external resistors warming up (and hence drifting), or even parasitc thermmocouples, where slightly dissimilar metals will produce a voltage in the presence of thermal gradients.
-The lower traces in Figure 13 are after wrapping the AD7124 and resistor divider in antistatic bubble wrap, and waiting half an hour.
-Finally, Figure 14 shows a single trace after warmup.
+The lower traces in Figure :ref:`warmup` are after wrapping the AD7124 and resistor divider in antistatic bubble wrap, and waiting half an hour.
+Finally, Figure :ref:`ad7124noise` shows a single trace after warmup.

 .. figure:: ad7124_time_noise.png

-   **Figure 14.
-Noise after warmup.**
+   Noise after warmup.
+   :label:`ad7124noise`

 Typical noise under these conditions is about 565nVRMS - on par with the datasheet noise specification.